desenvolvedorIcotrade/App.bot/blog/_posts/2018-05-16-limiting-open-pull-requests.md

 date:   2018-05-17 09:00:00 +0000
 ---

-Dependabot now limits the number of open pull requests it has for any repo/language combination to 10.
+By default, Dependabot will now limit the number of open pull requests it has for any project/language combination to 10.

 Previously, if you left a repo for a while, Dependabot would keep generating more and more PRs as it became out of date.
 Then, when you came back to it and